brooklynrail/brooklynrail-platform/content/events/2023/11/deborah-roberts-what-about-us.md

 ---
 title: "Deborah Roberts: What About Us?"
 deck: Featuring Roberts and Zoraida Lopez-Diago
-summary: "Artist Deborah Roberts joins Zoraida Lopez-Diago for a conversation.
+summary: "Artist Deborah Roberts joins curator Zoraida Lopez-Diago for a conversation.
 We conclude with a poetry reading. "
 people:
   - person: deborah-roberts
   - person: zoraida-lopez-diago